 Saying no to things and people as you choose need not be a conflict.
 As a first step, simply stop saying yes to these things.
 When asked to attend an event, for example, instead of feeling pressured to respond yes or no (notice that feeling again?), say, "Thank you; I'll keep that in mind," or "I'll have to think about that when we get closer to it," or "OK, maybe I'll see you there."
 NONE of these things commit you.
 In fact, even if you WANT to go, leave the commitment open, so you're still free to decide in the moment.
 [And by the way, just because you said you would doesn't force you to go either...though I too keep my word.]
-You get to choose for yourself.

 In time, you can nicely say, "Thank you for inviting me.
 I'm glad you thought of me, but I just don't want to go."
 There it is.
 You're entitled.
 Keep in mind that people-pleasing comes from egos with inferiority complexes.
 We want people to like us, and fear they won't if we don't acquiesce.
 Or (and), we feel the world would fall apart without our help, so we simply have to go help.
 Neither of these things are true.
 Stop acting out of fear, as it simply creates things in our heads that are not real.
-Do what you want, and gently state your firm truth.

-Say YES to the things you want to do, to the person you want to be, to the life you want to live, to the people you want with you, to the time to pursue and enjoy all these things, and to the time to allow yourself to grow into the person you have always been meant to be.
+Say YES to the things you want to do, the person you want to be, the life you want to live, the people you want with you, the time to pursue and enjoy all these things, and the time to allow yourself to grow into the person you have always been meant to be.

 And you can do it very, very quickly, a few months, if you decide to embrace it.
 Let that overwhelm you!